Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <li><b><format color="CornFlowerBlue">Main Flow</format></b>:
 <p>
-The customer places an order and pays for it, the system raises an alert to nearby drivers about the undelivered order for any and all driver to accept.
-A driver accepts the order and proceeds to pick up and begin delivery, the system internally communicates to the user that a delivery driver is enroute to pick up their order.
+The customer places an order and pays for it, the system raises an alert to nearby drivers about the undelivered order for any driver to accept.
+A driver accepts the order and proceeds to pick up and begin delivery, the system internally communicates to the user that a delivery driver is en route to pick up their order.
 The system then initializes a GPS Tracking connection between the main system and the onboard equipment in the driver’s vehicle (or phone), through which it begins capturing both GPS information and delivery metrics.
 </p></li>